-For the last two decades, Dr Lai Fon-Min has been helping women to understand the complexities and their choices in childbirth – and supporting their personal preferences regarding their gynaecological and obstetrical care.
+For the last two decades, Dr Lai Fon-Min from A Company for Women, has been helping women to understand the complexities and their choices in childbirth – and supporting their personal preferences regarding their gynaecological and obstetrical care.

 Dr Lai specialises in high-risk obstetrics and natural birth.
 He is one of a small but significant pool of doctors who supports and facilitates natural birthing options, including home and water birth.
 In fact, he started the waterbirth movement in private hospitals in Singapore in 2006.

 “Increasingly, as women become aware of their choices, many prefer to not have too much intervention during pregnancy and delivery,” he shared.
 His role is to understand what his patients want and best manage the pregnancy and birth so that their goals can be achieved.

 “Nothing is ever risk-free,” he noted, “There is always a risk-benefit ratio.
 However, seen early and with close monitoring, coupled with a good understanding between the mother and obstetrician, we can work towards a birth that what the mother prefers, without too much medical intervention.”

 What is important, he added, is to highlight what is available, what is possible and all the information on about these options.
 To this end, Dr Lai offers individualised care based on what women want, instead of a pre-set plan.

 Taking a more patient-centric approach and supporting natural birth means mothers can work with their body’s own natural ‘timetable’.

 “If the baby is growing well and healthy and the mother is in good health, there is sometimes no good reason to induce or intervene,” he said.
 To do this, he ensures a comprehensive assessment plan is in place.